-Nazareth Hospital’s Acute Rehabilitation Program Earns Three-Year Reaccreditation by CARF International
+Nazareth Acute Rehab Program Earns Three-Year Reaccreditation by CARF

 CARF International announced that Nazareth Hospital has been accredited for a period of three years for its Acute Rehabilitation Program.
 The newest accreditation is the seventh consecutive three-year accreditation the international accrediting body has awarded to the program since 1999.